Erikd1997/LIVA_processor/README.md

 Repository for the Local Interrogation Volume Approach processor, for the computation of skin friction topology (and to a certain extent magnitude) from Lagrangian Particle Tracking data and object registration.

 ## Setting up the required Python packages
-The Python packages can be installed into a `conda` virtual environment using the `requirements_conda.txt` file in the root directory.
+The Python packages can be installed into a `conda` virtual environment using the `requirements_conda.yml` file in the root directory.
 You can create a new virtual environment via
 ```
-conda create --name <env> --file requirements_conda.txt
+conda ennv create --name <env> --file requirements_conda.yml
 ```

 If you prefer to use `pip` virtual environemnts (venv), you can use the `requirements_pip.txt` file instead.
 Then create a new `venv` with the necessary dependencies with